CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The encrypted file by GPG containing all project secrets can be then thoughtfully committed to the repository, since only authorised developers who posses the private key can decrypt it.

-### GEM: Mobile Secrets 📱
+### GEM: Mobile Secrets
 Mobile Secrets gem is using XOR cipher alongside with GPG to handle the whole process.
 To install MobileSecrets simply execute `gem install mobile-secrets`.

-Mobile Secrets itself can then initialise the GPG for the current project if it has not been done yet by running: `mobile-secrets —-init-gpg .`.
+Mobile Secrets itself can then initialise the GPG for the current project if it has not been done yet by running: `mobile-secrets --init-gpg .`.

 When the GPG is initialised a template yaml file can be created by running: `mobile-secrets --create-template`